 Nerve blocks are performed in the operating room after you have received appropriate intravenous sedation and vital sign monitoring.
 During surgery, your surgeon may also perform injections of local anesthetics, known as periarticular injections (PAI), to help manage your postsurgical pain.

-Despite using multiple types of pain relief (called “multimodal analgesia”), including peripheral nerve blocks, periarticular injections, cold therapy, acetaminophen and nonsteroidal (NSAIDS) medication, you may still require opioids to minimize your discomfort.
-It’s important to realize that your pain score after surgery will not always be zero.
-You may have to tolerate some discomfort; however, your discomfort should not prevent you from completing your physical therapy sessions or keep you awake at night.
+Despite using multiple types of pain relief (called “multimodal analgesia”), including peripheral nerve blocks, periarticular injections, cold therapy, acetaminophen and nonsteroidal (NSAIDS) medication, you may still require opioids to help manage your pain.
+Some level of pain is expected after surgery.
+It is important to realize that the goal of pain management is to keep your pain at a level that is tolerable for you.

-The nerve blocks that you receive in the operating room will provide you with pain relief for up to 24 hours.
-Some patients may experience an increase in their level of pain once the nerve blocks have worn off.
-It’s important to take your pain medications as instructed by your surgical team.
+The nerve blocks that you receive in the operating room will provide some temporary pain relief.
+You will likely experience an increase in your level of pain once the nerve blocks have worn off.
+This is a normal occurrence.
+It is important to take your pain medications as directed by your surgical team.
+The discomfort you feel should not prevent you from completing your physical therapy sessions or other activities of daily living.

 If you are having a total or partial knee replacement, you have the option to ask your anesthesiologist to place a take-home nerve block that can last longer than 24 hours.
 This is possible by placing a small plastic tube in the anterior part of your thigh to allow for a continuous dosing of the local anesthetic medications to keep your nerve numb for up to three days.
 This intervention may provide you with improved pain relief and improved mobility, and it may also decrease your requirement for opioid pain medications.
 Download our printable brochure about take-home nerve block catheters.